Catching-Up, Crisis and Industrial Upgrading. Evolutionary Aspects of Technological Learning in Korea's Electronics Industry

-This paper addresses a puzzle related to catching-up: how is it possible that a country that has established a broad, export-oriented industrial base at record speed, remains vulnerable to the vicissitudes of international finance and currency markets?
-I argue that the Korean model that was tremendously successful during the catching-up phase, has now reached its limits for two reasons: it generates unsustainable high debt-equity ratios, and it is out of touch with current industrial upgrading requirements.
+This paper addresses a puzzle: How is it possible that a country that has established a broad, export-oriented industrial base at record speed, remains vulnerable to the vicissitudes of international finance and currency markets?
+I argue that the Korean model that was tremendously successful for catching-up, has now reached its limits.
 The analysis centers on the co-evolution of industry structure and firm behavior.
-The focus is on the role of technological learning for the development of the electronics industry, a main carrier of Korea's successful late industrialization.
+The focus is on the role of technological learning for the development of the electronics industry, a main carrier of Korea´s successful late industrialization.
 It is shown that a heavy reliance on credit and an extremely unbalanced industry structure have given rise to a narrow knowledge base and a sticky pattern of specialization.
-Catching-up has focused on capacity and international market share expansion for homogeneous, mass-produced products such as TV sets. monitors, DRAM and displays (commodities); very little upgrading has occurred into higher-end and rapidly growing market segments for differentiated products and services that require flexible production (e.g., design-intensive ICs and computer products, software and Internet services).
-Such truncated upgrading is one important reason for Korea's vulnerability to the financial and currency crisis.
+Catching-up has focused on capacity and international market share expansion for homogeneous, mass-produced products; very little upgrading has occurred into higher-end and rapidly growing market segments for differentiated products and services.
+Such truncated upgrading is one important reason for Korea´s vulnerability to the financial and currency crisis.

 Suggested Citation: Suggested Citation